AdaptiveConsulting/ReactiveTraderCloud/packages/client/README.md

 ### Testing and Quality Checks

-Run `npm run verify` before pushing to run type checking, linting, format checking, and tests.
+Run `npm run verify` before pushing any commits to origin to run type checking, linting, format checking, and tests.
 This command is run as part of the continuous integration pipeline on GitHub actions.

 ### Mac and Windows